Sridevi-kr/Ansible/README.md

             meta/             #
                 main.yml      #  <-- role dependencies

-copy vs template module
+# copy vs template module

-Copy just copy - paste from local to remove machine ( You cannot parameterize the files ) If you template collection, you can use it for both copy - paste, along with parameterized files IMP Regarding Roles and their calling
+Copy just copy - paste from local to remote machine ( You cannot parameterize the files ) If you template collection, you can use it for both copy - paste, along with parameterized files

+# IMP Regarding Roles and their calling
 When you call a specific role, tasks mentioned in the main.yml will be executed.
-We can also define tasks in another file tasks/anything.yml and can imports the tasks that are available in anything.yml What is Role Dependency In Ansible ?
+We can also define tasks in another file tasks/anything.yml and can imports the tasks that are available in anything.yml

+#What is Role Dependency In Ansible ?
 This helps in making one particular task as pre-requisite.
 For example, running backend first without making mysql operation doesn't work.